Head & Neck Cancer Diagnosis

-Sometimes changes in the mouth, neck or nose are seen during a routine visit to the doctor or dentist.
+Sometimes changes in the mouth, neck, or nose are seen during a routine visit to the doctor or dentist.
 But in many cases, patients will go to their doctor to treat one of the symptoms that is causing problems without realizing it was cancer.
-If the general practitioner or dentist isn’t able to identify the cause of the issue they may refer the patient to visit to an ENT, which is a doctor who focuses on diseases of the ear, nose, and throat.
+If the general practitioner or dentist isn’t able to identify the cause of the issue, they may refer the patient to visit an ENT, which is a doctor who focuses on diseases of the ear, nose, and throat.

 To find the cause of the signs or symptoms of a problem in the head and neck area, an oncologist doctor evaluates a person’s medical history, performs a physical examination, and orders diagnostic tests.
 Exams and tests may vary depending on the symptoms, the type of cancer suspected, your age and medical condition, and the results of earlier medical tests.